Skip to Content

 It would be nice to see something similar at Kayaköy.

-This area of Lazio, Italy is full of reminders of the horrors of the battles that took place here during the Second World War.
+The areas of Lazio and Campania are full of reminders of the horrors of the battles that took place here during the Second World War.
 During our time in the area, we also visited the war graves of Polish troops and those of the Commonwealth troops at Cassino War Cemetery.

 Share this article